xebia/essentials/thirty-minute-methods.md

 ---
 layout: card
-title: Split functionality into small units
 category: realisation
 ---
-<p>Split functionality into small units</p>
+Split functionality into small units
 ---
 <p>A function should be replaceable by one of your colleagues in less than thirty minutes.</p>
 ---